 The A version is a short dash with an upwards slash, can work as a punish tool, anti air and anti-jump, but the B version is a better option as anti-jump because it leads to damage meterless.
 The B version has a longer dash and hits twice, can be delayed by holding down the button and if you hold for long he cancels the attack.

-The EX version is almost instant, plus on block, gives a hard knockdown on hit and can OTG.
+The EX version is almost instant, 0 block, gives a hard knockdown on hit and can OTG.

 A really down to the ground slide that can low profile, hits low and gives hard knockdown on hit.
 The A version is fast but is generally punishable on block, while the B version comes out slower but is safe and has a follow up launcher for hit confirming.
 The EX version has some invincibility, is all cancelable on hit and can OTG, but is very unsafe on block.